The peritoneum, or lining of the abdomen, can be viewed as an organ of its own, with its own special challenges when cancer strikes.

-Why City of Hope?
+Why City of Hope for hipec treatment?

 City of Hope performs the highest volume of HIPEC procedures among medical centers in Los Angeles County.
 We are the only center in the county offering HIPEC for ovarian cancer and one of a few that offer less-invasive laparoscopic HIPEC.

 This unparalleled level of experience and access is unique to City of Hope.
 And it begins with our collaborative team of compassionate experts.
 Patients benefit from our seamless integration of top-level practitioners in fields such as surgery, gynecology, medical oncology, interventional radiology, anesthesiology and intensive care.
 These experts work together to evaluate each case and decide the best course of treatment for each individual patient.

 The close coordination and patient-focused ethos of our peritoneal surface malignancy team is essential for offering a demanding procedure shown effective in providing long-term survival in select patients with peritoneal malignancies.

 How does HIPEC work?

 Even after surgeons remove all of the tumors that they can see, smaller tumors or microscopic clusters of cancer cells inevitably remain.
 HIPEC allows for treatment of the cancer that is left behind, including malignant cells hiding in areas that may not be accessible to the surgeons.